If you are teaching for Brite Divinity School:

 - Get your ID Card.
 Find your ID number in your contract packet and visit the ID Center to get your TCU ID card.
 Learn more about Faculty/Staff ID card benefits.

 - Get your your personal device(s) on TCU wifi.
-On your personal device (laptop, tablet, phone), open your wireless networks and choose TCU Personal.
-Open a web browser (ex: Chrome or Firefox) and go to a non-TCU and non-Google website (ex: CNN or ESPN).
-From there it will ask for your TCU username and password.
-Then it will lead you through the process of adding your device.
+Follow the instructions on this page to add your personal device to TCU’s wifi when you are on campus.
 If you have problems, visit the IT Helpdesk on the first floor of the Library on the East side or call 817-257-6855.

 - Pick up your office keys from your department admin or Physical Plant.